Has your dog eaten some mustard? Are you worried that mustard could make your dog sick? If so, then you’ve come to the right place.

 When it comes to dogs, some of these ingredients are problematic.
 For instance, garlic is toxic to dogs.
 Horseradish and paprika are also not good for dogs.

 Mustard seeds contain glucosinolates, which are toxic to dogs.
-These substances can cause diarrhea, nausea, vomiting, and other digestive problems such as gastroenteritis.
+These substances can make your dog vomit, have diarrhea, nausea, and other digestive problems such as gastroenteritis.

 Can Dogs Eat Mustard?

-If your dog has eaten a large portion of mustard, then it’s a good idea to call the vet.
-They will be able to give you advice and guidance on what to do next.
+If your furry friend has eaten a large portion of mustard, then it is recommended to contact your veterinarian immediately.
+They will be able to give you advice and guidance on what to do next for your pet.